Last updated on 19 October 2020

 - Borderline results from your stress test

-Your doctor will also place electrodes on your chest to monitor your heart’s electrical activity.
+The staff will also place electrodes on your chest to monitor your heart’s electrical activity.
 You’ll need to stay still and hold your breath while the x-rays are being taken, which will only take 1 – 2 seconds.
 There will also be a few smaller preliminary scans to help the radiographer plan the final scan.

 Usually, your doctor will recommend avoiding eating and drinking for at least 4 hours before the test, in case you have an allergic reaction to the contrast.
 After the test, you’ll be able to resume your normal activities, but will be asked to drink water to clean out the contrast inside your body.
 Always inform the doctor or radiographer if you’re pregnant or likely to be pregnant.